Cute Frankenstein Cookies Don’t Have to Be Scary

 I made a little video for you.
 Hope you enjoy it!

 I also wanted to mention that I used a Mini Heat Gun to dry the surface of the royal icing as I decorated each cookie.
-It will help dry the surface making the royal icing shiny, help prevent color bleed, and air bubbles.
+It will help dry the surface making the royal icing shiny, and help prevent color bleed and air bubbles.
 It only takes a few seconds to form a crust.
 If you dry it too long, it will crack the icing.
 Then I place the cookies in front of a fan to help the royal icing dry completely.
 Just thought you might like to know.

 I learned something about making these cookies.
 We may not be a mad-scientist, but we are wicked bakers!
 Go bake something amazing!